arjun-menon/alteza/README.md

 The `link` function has the side effect of making the linked-to page publicly accessible, if the page that is creating the link is reachable from another publicly-accessible page.
 The root `/` index page is always public.

-_Note:_ for Markdown pages, an extra `../` is added at the beginning of the returned path to accomodate the fact that Markdown pages get turned into directories with the page rendered into an `index.html` inside the directory.
+_Note:_ for Markdown pages, an extra `../` is added at the beginning of the returned path to accommodate the fact that Markdown pages get turned into directories with the page rendered into an `index.html` inside the directory.

 Availability:
 <table>